quantumlib/OpenFermion/docs/other_projects.md

 ## Libraries, Projects and Papers using OpenFermion

-In this document we assemble known libraries, projects and papers that use OpenFermion to both provide example use cases and document the ways its helping to impact electronic structure on quantum computers.
+In this document we assemble known libraries, projects and papers that use, discuss, or contribute functionality to OpenFermion in order to both provide example use cases and document the ways its helping to impact electronic structure on quantum computers.
 If you'd like to include your own projects or papers, please contact us or submit a pull request updating this page.

 ### Libraries